 2. Galway’s St Patrick’s Day Parade (17th March)

-2018 marks the 116th anniversary of the Galway St. Patrick’s Day Parade and you can expect a wonderful spectacle of all things Irish with this Year’s Guest of Honour being Galway native and extreme adventurer Gavan Hennigan.
+2019 marks the 117th anniversary of the Galway St. Patrick’s Day Parade.
 The iconic fountain in Eyre Square will even turn green as part of the St Patrick’s Day celebrations.
 The Parade will start at 11.30am and finish at approximately 1.00pm.

 3. May The Road Rise To Meet You (17th March)

 St. Patrick’s Day, with a difference in South Sligo as athletes will once again take to the roads for the Tubbercurry St. Patrick’s Day 10K Road Race.

 The first ever Tubbercurry 10K road race was planned for St. Stephen’s Day but was postponed due to snow and ice.
 It was rescheduled for St. Patrick’s Day 1973 and ever since it has become an annual fixture in the running calendar.
 Last year saw 375 runners take to the streets of Tubbercurry. >> facebook.com/SouthSligoAthletic/

 4. Go Native in Donegal (17th March)